cori/post-capture/README.md

 Simply POST to the root url and the POST body will be saved.

 `GET /reset` resets the database
-`GET /:id` returns the body of the
+`GET /:id` returns the body of record matching the supplied id